marceloalmeida/php-snappy-builddeb/README.md

-# Buildtask for Snappy r for PHP
+# Buildtask for Snappy for PHP

 Task to build Debian packages of Snappy for PHP.